How to Create a Paid Telegram Fan Club Without Losing Control

 The safest paid fan club is the one where everyone knows what is being sold, how access works, and what happens next.
 Build that system first.
 The payment link comes second.

-Ready to manage your Telegram group like a pro?
+Ready to manage your Telegram group with Metricgram?

-Automate tasks, track analytics, and grow your community — free to start, cancel anytime.
+Automate tasks, track analytics, and grow your community.
+Free to start, no credit card required.

 Start free trialGet weekly Telegram community tips